Friday, September 26, 2025

 Nasty Sams are especially talented at calling you an abuser.
 If you want to Google it, it’s called DARVO meaning Deny wrongdoing, Attack the victim or those holding them accountable, and Reverse the victim and offender roles.

 Nasty Sams using DARVO are now recognised as a serious issue by charities helping abuse victims through the legal system.
-Don’t forget, abuse is a game anyone can play.
-Nasty women use DARVO too. link
+Remember, abusive behavior isn't gender-specific - anyone can use these manipulative tactics. link

 Bottom Line: When there is abusive behaviour in a relationship, the person who is abusive signs up for therapy.

 What about Alex?
-Alex isn’t abusive so she doesn’t need to change her behaviour.
-However, being the target of abuse is exhausting, frightening and it can lead to psychological damage including anxiety, depression, and c-PTSD.
+Alex isn't abusive so doesn’t need to change.
+However, being targeted for abuse is exhausting and frightening, and can lead to psychological damage including anxiety, depression, and c-PTSD.

-But she absolutely should not be in sessions with Sam.
+But Alex absolutely should not be in sessions with Sam.

 What If We’re Both Abusive?